 Wright State University holds two commencement ceremonies each year.
 The first ceremony is Fall Commencement, which is held the third Saturday in December.
-July and December graduates may participate in this ceremony.
-Spring Commencement is held the last Saturday in April.
+August and December graduates may participate in this ceremony.
+Spring Commencement is held the first Saturday in May.

 Wright State University Nutter Center